Patriciakat/EPAM/README.md

-# EPAM
+# C# Core for Automated Testing Basics in .NET
-This repository contains practical tasks and my projects for EPAM Automated Testing Training program in .NET
+This repository contains practical tasks for EPAM course designed to develop foundational skills in test automation using .Net.